 Add a dependency to the extension and select the entities that you will use in your application.

-You can now use the entities of the extension to manipulate data in the external databases just like you do with the standard OutSystems Entities.
+You can now use the entities of the extension to manipulate data on the external databases just like you do with the standard OutSystems entities.